 The non-English Germanic words tend to mean "dune, sand bank" (see dune), while the Celtic cognates tend to mean "hill, citadel" (compare Old Irish dun "hill, hill fort;" Welsh din "fortress, hill fort;" and second element in place names London, Verdun, etc.).
 German Düne, French dune, Italian, Spanish duna are said to be loan-words from Dutch.

-1560s, from down (adv.).
+1560s, "cause to go down," from down (adv.).
 Meaning "swallow hastily" is by 1860; football sense of "bring down (an opposing player) by tackling" is attested by 1887.
 Figurative sense of "defeat, get the better of" is by 1898.
 Related: Downed; downing.

 1560s, "directed downward," from down (adv.).
 Sense of "depressed mentally" is attested from c.
 1600.
 Slang sense of "aware, wide awake" is attested from 1812.
 Computer crash sense is from 1965.
 Down-and-out "completely without resources" is from 1889, American English, from situation of a beaten prizefighter.

 1710, "a downward movement," from down (adv.).
 Football sense of "an attempt to advance the ball" is by 1882.

 updated on August 31, 2021